laurpaik/cs-data-structures/README.md

     first element of a linked list, would detect whether the list contains a loop.

-## Lab: Implement a Stack and a Queue
+## Optional Lab: Implement a Stack and a Queue

 Stacks and queues are basically variants of the linked list that are optimized for certain operations.
 Usually all of these operations take O(1) time and